Freshafro/Powerside_testing_challenge/Found_issues.md

 **Actual Result**: Currently an error message is displayed and nothing further happens.
 Error message: (sqlite3.OperationalError) database is locked (Background on this error at: https://sqlalche.me/e/20/e3q8) **Screenshots**:
-- See attached screenshot in the "Found_issues" folder: Bug_ID_002
+- See attached screenshot in the "issue_screenshots" folder: Bug_ID_002
 **Additional Notes**:
 - Please note that it's for trying to delete a book or trying to modify the metadata.